-The ESG score will be available for at least 90% (in weight) of the long invested pocket (i.e. equities, corporate and sovereign bonds, long single name FDIs, money market instruments).
-The 10% tolerance (companies/assets with no ESG score) will be but not exclusively used for, among others, IPOs.
-Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.
+The ESG score will be available for at least 90% (in weight) of the long invested pocket (i.e. corporate and sovereign bonds, long single name FDIs, money market instruments).
+Index FDIs, UCITS and Other UCIs, are excluded from the calculation perimeter.
 The section below presents the approach declined by asset class eligible to ESG scoring.

 1.1.
-Long equity and listed corporate bonds issuers
+Long listed corporate bonds issuers

-For its equity pocket, and listed corporate bond issuers, the sustainability indicator used in the context of the non-financial part of the process is the ESG scoring (i.e. an ESG score established internally by the Management Company) and, where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, an ESG score from a single external data provider.
+For listed corporate bond issuers, the sustainability indicator used in the context of the non-financial part of the process is the ESG scoring (i.e. an ESG score established internally by the Management Company) and, where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, an ESG score from a single external data provider.